dimitri-nicolo/calico/master/reference/calicoq/eval.md

 ## See also

 -  [Policy]({{site.baseurl}}/{{page.version}}/reference/calicoctl/resources/policy) for
-   more information about the Calico selector-based policy model.
+   more information about the {{site.prodname}} selector-based policy model.
 -  [calicoq and selectors]({{site.baseurl}}/{{page.version}}/reference/calicoq/selectors) for
-   a recap on how selectors are used in Calico policy.
+   a recap on how selectors are used in {{site.prodname}} policy.